 Article II – The address of the nonprofit corporation’s principal office within the state of incorporation.
 A California nonprofit should have a California address, a Washington nonprofit, should have a Washington address, and so on.

 Article III – State the charitable purpose of the corporation.
 You can find suggested language in the IRS approved examples.
-The purpose may be broad and generally state that the corporation’s purpose is charitable, religious, educational, or scientific, Or it can be narrowed, explaining the exact nonprofit goals of the organization – like providing education to indigent students or raising money for scientific research into brain tumor cures.
+The purpose may be broad and generally state that the corporation’s purpose is charitable, religious, educational, or scientific.
+Or it can be narrowed, explaining the exact nonprofit goals of the organization – like providing education to indigent students or raising money for scientific research into brain tumor cures.

 Article IV – List the names and addresses of all the nonprofits trustees.
 These can change later in the nonprofits life cycle.

-Article V – Required details of the nonprofits operations that show that it is a nonprofit are written here.
-This section will disallow political activity, will prohibit distributions to the benefit of private individuals with certain exceptions allowing reasonable pay for services rendered to the organization.
+Article V – Required details of the nonprofits operations that show that it is a nonprofit is written here.
+This section will disallow political activity, will prohibit distributions to the benefit of private individuals with certain exceptions allowing reasonable payment for services rendered to the organization.
 This section will also prohibit the organization from doing anything inconsistent with the IRS code provisions that govern 501c3s.
 The IRS examples again provide useful suggested language that covers these points succinctly.

-Article VI – This article states what to assets when the nonprofit is dissolved.
-It should require that when this happens all assets be distributed to 501c3 organizations or to state, local, or federal governments for a public purpose.
+Article VI – This article states what happens to assets when the nonprofit is dissolved.
+It should require that when this happens all assets be distributed to 501c3 organizations or state, local, or federal governments for a public purpose.
 This article should also provide that if the nonprofit does not dispose of its assets in this manner, a court will dispose of them in the same manner.

 Signatures – The Articles should conclude with a space for the signatures of authorized persons and the date they Articles were signed.